All Episodes

 Is that where, if you were running a campaign, would that be your line against Governor Romney?

-Are they are they making a mistake?
+Are they making a mistake?

-Are they attacking the fundamentals of conservatism, which is we support capitalism?
+Attacking the fundamentals of conservatism, which is we support capitalism?

 I don't believe that that's really what is at the heart of Governor Perry's criticism of Romney and his time at Bain.

-And you know, people are wanting to know is there proof of that claim?
+And, you know, people are wanting to know: is there proof of that claim?

-Nobody should be surprised that things about Bain Capital and maybe tax returns not being released yet, and maybe some you know records not being as transparently provided to the public as voters deserve to see right now.
+Nobody should be surprised that things about Bain Capital and maybe tax returns not being released yet, and maybe some records not being as transparently provided to the public as voters deserve to see right now.

-Don't be surprised that that's all coming out today because it would come out as an October surprise, had these GOP candidates not brought those out today.
+Don't be surprised that that's all coming out today because it would come out as an October surprise had these GOP candidates not brought those out today.

-The way I heard that is she wants Perry to rally.
+The way I heard that is, she wants Perry to rally.

-She's not gonna dump on Rick Perry.
+She's not going to dump on Rick Perry.

 I don't think that's at the heart of Governor Perry's criticism of Romney and his time at Bain.